javagl/Obj/README.md

 **0.3.1-SNAPSHOT**

 - Updated MTL handling to support additional options.
+This includes the options that have been part of the original MTL specification, as well as PBR (Physically Based Rendering) options.
   - **API change**: The `Mtl#get...` methods may now return `null` when no information was parsed from the input file